 Support our Christmas Appeal

-Be a peacemaker this year by supporting Christmas Aid – our Christmas Appeal to help people recovering from violence and conflict worldwide.
+Will you be a peacemaker by supporting Christmas Aid – our Christmas Appeal to help people recovering from violence and conflict worldwide?

 Violence destroys lives, wiping out years of development and tearing communities apart wherever it strikes.
 But while peace may be broken every day, it is also built every day – by strong women and men determined to heal and transform their communities.